Page fault: Performance impact

 Page faults degrade system performance and can cause thrashing.
 Major page faults on a conventional computer using hard disk drives can have a significant impact on performance, as a typical hard disk drive had an average rotational latency of 3 ms, a seek time of 5 ms and a transfer time of 0.05 ms/page.
 Therefore, the total time for paging is near 8 ms (8,000 μs).
-If the memory access time is 0.2 μs, then the page fault would make the operation about 40,000 times slower.
-With a more modern system using a fast solid-state drive with a page read latency of 0.030 ms (30 μs) and a memory access latency of 70 ns (0.070 μs), a hard page fault is still over 400 times slower.
+If the memory access time is 0.2 μs, then the page fault would make the operation take about 40,000 times as long.
+With a more modern system using a fast solid-state drive with a page read latency of 0.030 ms (30 μs) and a memory access latency of 70 ns (0.070 μs), a hard page fault is still takes over 400 times as long.

 Performance optimization of programs or operating systems often involves efforts to reduce the number of page faults, by reducing overall memory usage or by improving memory locality.
 To minimize page faults, OS developers use an appropriate page replacement algorithm that maximizes page hits.
 Many have been proposed, such as implementing heuristic algorithms to reduce the incidence of page faults.

 Having more physical memory also reduces the likelihood of page faults.
 Chunks of memory-mapped files can remain in memory longer and avoid slow re-reads from storage.
-Similarly, having less memory lessens the need for frequent swapping out of memory pages to a backing storage device.
+Similarly, having more memory lessens the need for frequent swapping out of memory pages to a backing storage device.